 Introduction

-The origin of the universe, the origin of life, the origin of taxonomic families, the origin of natural intelligence, and the origin of human language have never been directly observed.
-Therefore, these are not scientific conclusions, but belief systems — unless and until the phenomena themselves can be reproduced under controlled conditions, and at scale if required.
+The origins of the universe, life, taxonomic families, natural intelligence, and the human language have never been directly observed — let alone replicated, tested, or falsified.
+Consequently, claims about these origins are not scientific conclusions but belief systems — unless and until the phenomena themselves can be reproduced under controlled conditions and on an appropriate scale, if necessary.

 Without such replication, these models remain outside the domain of verifiable science.

-Unlike the other origins, intelligence and language may be accessible through replication under controlled conditions — software — especially by examining the underlying Laws of Nature.
+Unlike other origins, the unrevealed properties of intelligence and language may be accessible to replication under controlled conditions—such as through software—particularly by examining the underlying laws of nature.

-This document explores how natural intelligence and the human language can be replicated in software by identifying and applying the Laws of Intelligence that are naturally found in the Human Language.
+This document explores how natural intelligence and the human language can be replicated in software by identifying and applying the Laws of Intelligence naturally embedded in the Human Language.

 _____________________________

 Disclaimer: To scientists, natural intelligence may be synonymous with consciousness (and free will).
-This document is confined to the logic naturally found in nature — especially the logic naturally found in the human language.
+This document is limited to the logic inherent in nature—particularly the logic inherent in human language.

 Menu